technotarek/timeliner/README.md

 ## CHANGELOG

 ###### v1.4 (4/27/2013)
+*	Fixed jQuery 1.9 Toggle deprecation
+*	Customization for expand/collpase all
-Fixed jQuery 1.9 Toggle deprecation; customization for expand/collpase all; updated ColorBox plugin for jQuery 1.9
+*	Updated ColorBox plugin for jQuery 1.9

 ###### v1.3 (1/25/2013)
-Major js code simplification and optimization
+*	Major js code simplification and optimization

 ###### v1.2 (1/24/2013)
-Added in additional instantiation options
+*	Added in additional instantiation options
-Fixed startOpen bug
+*	Fixed startOpen bug

 ###### v1.1 (1/23/2013)
-Added startOpen option
+*	Added startOpen option

 ###### v1.0 (5/1/2012)
-First release
+*	First release

 ## CREDITS
 The content used in the repo and in the demo is from the Investigating Power project (http://www.investigatingpower.org), a website which I developed on behalf of author and journalist Charles Lewis.

 The repo is packaged with a version of Jack Moore's ColorBox jQuery plugin (http://www.jacklmoore.com/colorbox).
 It is for demonstration purposes only.
 See https://github.com/jackmoore/colorbox for support.

-## LICENSE
+### LICENSE
 Timeliner by Tarek Anandan is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
 Really all that's important to me is that you try to let me know if you implement it somewhere so I can take a peek.